ChrisRogers-Max/Zongyu.gothub.io/index.md

 ## CNN Chest X-ray Disease Classifier (CCXrDC)
 > ### Overview
 CNN Chest X-ray Disease Classifier (CCXrDC) is a pure Python3-based software, aiming to classify users’ input chest X-ray images into four categories: Normal (healthy lungs), Tuberculosis (TB), COVID-19 infection and Bacterial/Viral Pneumonia (TB and COVID-19 infections are excluded) using convolutional neuron network (CNN) and VERY DEEP CONVOLUTIONAL NETWORK (VGG-11).
-The input image can be optionally segmented using U-Net based deep learning model, thereby sihfting the focus of subsequent classification model on the lung region.
+The input image can be optionally segmented using U-Net based deep learning model, thereby sihfting the focus of subsequent classification on the lung region.

 In order to enable the full function of our Graphical User Interface (GUI), downloading of the three models that we built up and trained are highly recommended, the links to their storage in Google Drive are provided: